taciogt/medium-examples/wip-go-data-pipelines/post.md

 The only thing left to do is going through each value returned by the data source and send to the `resultInt` channel.
 This is done by a `select/case` block that is also capable of exiting the whole routine when `ctx` is done.
-Another relevant detail is the `<-ctx.Done()` statement, which enables both external cancellation and deadline/timeout capabilities.
+The exit is handled by the `<-ctx.Done()` statement, which enables both external cancellation and deadline/timeout capabilities.
 One possible, and not uncommon, use case is passing a `ctx` created with `context.WithTimeout(...)` [method](https://pkg.go.dev/context#WithTimeout) when there is time constraints for the function call.

-## Consuming from a pipeline
+## Consuming from a Pipeline

 The pipeline is concerned of abstracting most complexities of the problem discussed, so consuming data from it should be more straightforward and have fewer caveats.
 The next example illustrates a common usage scenario: